 About faith in community.
 We believe in the healing power of local faith communities and support collaborative initiatives of prayer and care.
 Many faith groups are now championing mental health awareness and advocacy.
 That’s great.
-We help where we can, speaking to small groups and congregations and offering individual consultation to leaders.
-Email or call us if you’d like to consult on an issue pertaining to your congregation, have an event in mind, or would like to partner together toward community resilience.
+We help where we can, speaking to small groups and congregations and offering individual consultation to pastors and other spiritual leaders.

 About Shelly’s Faith: